OsamaFahim/Learning_Management_System/README.md

 To run the LMS application locally, follow these steps:

 ### Prerequisites
-- .NET Framework (version X.X or higher)
+- .NET Framework (version 3.8 or higher)
 - SQL Server (or SQL Server Express) installed locally or remotely
 - Visual Studio 2019 or later